jaswa2007/kick/README.md

 - **Code Execution**: Run Python files and see their output
 - Supports verbose output to see the agent's token usage and tools calls.

-It currently supports prompting thourg command line args, so only single turn instructions can be given.
+It currently supports prompting thourgh command line args, so only single turn instructions can be given.
 - Yet to implement a tui for multi turn converstion support.

 ## Installation